 The novelist Zora Neale Hurston described one of her characters as a rut in the road, with “plenty of life below the surface but it was beaten down by the wheels.”
 Since the fall of Saddam, the Christians of Iraq have been beaten down by every wheel in motion: violence, extortion, and murder.
 In desperation, Christian religious leaders are now openly criticizing the Iraqi government for failing to protect their flocks.
 Chaldean archbishop Louis Sako recently lamented in the AsiaNews, “In Iraq Christians are dying, the Church is disappearing under continued persecution, threats and violence [are] carried out by extremists who are leaving us no choice: conversion or exile.”
 Twenty years ago the Iraqi Christian population was estimated to be 1.4 million.
 The Department of State reported there were almost 1 million in early 2003.
 U.N. sources claim the figure to be 700,000.
 Two years after the overthrow of Saddam Hussein, it was estimated that 40 percent of the refugees fleeing Iraq were Christian, deliberately targeted in Iraq.
+There were 20,000 Christian families living in the Dora neighborhood of Baghdad before the liberation of Iraq.
+Today, there are only 3,000 families.
+Most are only partially intact, as members of those families were killed, displaced to other areas in Iraq or fled the country.
+One in four Christian families living in the major Iraqi cities has left.
+A religious cleansing is taking place as Muslim extremists either demand that Christians convert to Islam, and send daughters and sisters to convert and marry a Muslim man; or, worse, force families to leave or be killed.

 When looking at the critical mass necessary for the indigenous Christian population to survive in Iraq, there is little reason for optimism.
 At least 25 percent of the Christian population has fled according to conservative estimates, with some arguing a figure closer to one-half.
 These figures do not reflect an even larger number of internally displaced.

+The United Nations Assistance Mission in Iraq reported that attacks on individuals and Christian institutions began to seriously escalate in 2006.
+Since then, Iraq has seen attack after attack on Christian churches and their leaders.
+A Catholic and a Syrian Orthodox church in Kirkuk, as well as an Anglican church and the Apostolic Nuncio’s residence in Baghdad, were bombed in January 2006, killing three people.
+In September, two other churches were attacked, in Kirkuk and Baghdad, killing two persons, one a child.
+Several Christian clergymen were kidnapped or assassinated.
+Fr.
+Boulos Iskandar Behnam was kidnapped and murdered.
+His head had been sliced from his body and placed upon his lifeless chest.
 In November, Isoh Majeed Hedaya, the president of the Syriac Independent Unified Movement and an advocate for the formation of an Assyrian-Chaldean-Syriac administrative area in the Nineveh Plains, was murdered on his front doorstep.
 And in December, a high ranking member of the Presbyterian Church in Mosul was murdered.
 In May, St. George’s Church Baghdad’s Dora neighborhood was bombed for a second time.
 A Catholic priest and three deacons were murdered outside of their church after saying Mass in Mosul.

 Bombs and blood are not enough for the Islamists.
 Al Qaeda has begun to demand the jizya (protection money demanded of non-Muslims) from Christian families.
 Those who refuse to pay must leave or be killed.
 Muqtada al-Sadr’s Mahdi army issued a letter to Christians in Baghdad ordering Christian women to veil themselves.
 The letter warns that those who do not face grave consequences.
 In an ominous closing note the letter promises enforcement through special committees.
 Iraqi Christians face terror from both Sunni and Shiite groups.